 Minute Man NHP is located 15 miles northwest of Boston.
 The park offers the opportunity to view historic sites.

 On April 19, 1775, American patriot militiamen were ordered to fire back at British Soldiers for the first time.
 This park preserves sites along the Battle Road.
-The route followed by British troops marching from Boston to seize and destroy ammunition stored by the colonial militia in the town of Concord.
+The route was followed by British troops marching from Boston to seize and destroy ammunition stored by the colonial militia in the town of Concord.

 The Visitor Center is the perfect place to start your visit.
 You can learn more about Paul Revere's Ride along with the battle of Lexington Green at North Bridge.